Note: On Tuesday, February 17, all Monday classes meet. We do not

 Please note: This website is not part of Blackboard.
 You must type in that address the first time that you go there.

 The final exam will cover material from the entire course.
-(Exam week is from Tuesday, May 7, to Tuesday, May 14.)
+It is tentatively scheduled for Friday, May 9, from 9:30 to 11:30am.

 Homework will be assigned, but will not count towards your grade.
 While you are expected to attend all classes, attendance is not part of your grade.
 If you miss a class, check the website above for the homework assignment.